Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          composition time offset can be used to signal the differnce between the Arrival and application time.
-     7. The duration of the sample signalled in the trun box containing the metadata
-        SHOULD correspond to the duration of
-        the metadata if the metadata is valid for a duration of time (if applicable)
+     7. The duration of the sample signalled in the trun box SHOULD correspond to the duration of the metadata if the metadata is valid for a duration of time (if applicable)
      8. Empty samples, and fragments with empty samples